-It is now almost a decade since the prospect of the end of the Cold War led optimists to predict a domestic policy renaissance in the United States that would result from redirecting some federal defense spending to a wide range of domestic public service needs.
-In retrospect this seems naive, especially in light of the increased skepticism that the voting public has expressed concerning traditional federal intergovernmental solutions to public problems in the states and their localities.
+It is now almost a decade since the prospect of the end of the Cold War led optimists to predict a domestic policy renaissance in the US which would result from redirecting some federal defense spending to a wide range of domestic public service needs.
+In retrospect this seems naive, especially in light of the increased skepticism which the voting public have expressed for traditional federal intergovernmental solutions to public problems in the states and their localities.
 Some realized that persistence of tight federal budgets, even with defense savings, would mean that the states would be left to their own devices to address, for example, welfare and education issues.
-John Shannon described this likely turn of events as "do-it-yourself federalism," and wondered out loud how governors, viewing each other from their state capitols, might resolve public service demands with the new political culture that demands both lower taxes and higher service levels.
+John Shannon described this likely turn of events as "do it yourself federalism," and wondered out loud how governors, viewing each other from their state capitols, might resolve public service demands with the new political culture which demands both lower taxes and higher service levels.

-Inside the Beltway, the prospects for a rational debate about how the U.S. federal system should be reengineered in the post-Cold War era diminished with the demise of the Advisory Commission on Intergovernmental Relations.
-To older generations of public finance scholars, the federal government's abandonment of a forum for discourse with the states and localities about how to devise a new form of federalism to address public service needs whose economic and cultural assumptions would be relevant to the 21st century was disappointing.1 Perhaps the election of a former governor to the presidency explains why this has come to pass.2 To be sure, rational outcomes need not be preceded by rational discussion and analysis; however, it seems likely that on reflection, many will agree that we currently are short of new ways to think about the U.S. federal system in a world that is increasingly interdependent.
+Inside the Beltway, the prospects for a rational debate about how the US federal system should be reengineered in the Post-Cold War era diminished with the demise of the Advisory Commission on Intergovernmental Relations.
+To older generations of public finance scholars, the federal government's abandonment of a forum for discourse with the states and localities about how to devise a new form of federalism to address public service needs whose economic and cultural assumptions would be relevant to the 21'st century was disappointing.
+1 Perhaps the election of a former governor to the presidency explains why this has come to pass.2 To be sure, rational outcomes need not be preceded by rational discussion and analysis; however, it seems likely that, upon reflection, many will agree that we currently are short of new ways to think about the US federal system in a world that is increasingly inter-dependent.